qduez/qduez.github.io/_publications/29_ChemEurope_Oscillations.md

 collection: publications
 category: submitted
 permalink: /publication/29_ChemEurope_Oscillations
 excerpt: 'Periodic perturbations, such as modulations of reactant concentration, propagate through chemical reactions with distinct phase delays.
-Tracking the propagation of such perturbations presents a powerful approach for probing reaction connectivity and rates of individual reaction steps, provided that high-throughput and information-rich analytical approaches are used.
-Here, we report on the online monitoring of periodic perturbations in the organocatalytic addition of cyclopentadiene to α,β-unsaturated aldehydes by Electrospray ionization-mass spectrometry (ESI-MS).
-Upon perturbation of input concentrations, ion intensities corresponding to substrates and reaction intermediates detected by ESI-MS exhibit characteristic time delays, providing quantitative insights into the kinetics of individual reaction steps, as supported by numerical simulations.'
+In this project, we used ESI-MS to monitor the propagation of periodic concentrations perturbations through an organocatalytic reaction in a continuous stirred tank reactor (CSTR).
+The propagation patterns provide insights on reaction kinetics in solution, especially by comparing reactants bearing electron donating or withdrawing substituents.
+Although the reaction studied is relatively simple, we plan to extend this approach to much larger reaction networks.'
 #date: 2025-09-13 #!!
 Comment if submitted !!
 #venue: 'ChemistryEurope' #!!
 Comment if submitted !!
 #slidesurl: 'http://academicpages.github.io/files/slides1.pdf'
 #paperurl: ''
 #bibtexurl: ''
+imgurl: '/files/29_ChemEurope_Oscillations.png'
 citation: 'Charlotte Lefebvre, Quentin Duez.* (2025). &quot; Tracking Propagating Perturbations in Chemical Reactions.&quot; <i>ChemistryEurope</i>.
-Submitted.'
+Accepted.'
 ---

 Abstract: